nickcam/angular2-esri-netcore/README.md

 # angular2-esri-netcore
 Starter project for using Angular 2 and ArcGIS js api in a .Net Core project.

 Uses arcgis api v4.2.
-Contains some basic component and service patterns, for UI and map operations.
+Contains some basic component and service patterns for UI and map operations.

 Couple of extra tools in here as well:
 ### Drawing tools